Irresistible Tsukune Recipe, Traditional Japanese MeatballKatachiware Japanese Style Tableware

 The meatballs are sometimes boiled first, which helps them hold their shape on the grill and prevents them from drying out.
 Then they’re topped with a sticky soy sauce and grilled to perfection.

-This Tsukune recipe is as close as you can et to the authentic Japanese version.
+This Tsukune bento recipe is as close as you can get to the authentic Japanese version.
 Most often cooked yakitori style (Japanese type of skewering) it can also be pan-fried or baked.
 Start by making the sauce.
 In a skillet, melt the butter over medium heat.
 Once melted, whisk in the flour, baking powder, salt, and pepper and cook for 1 minute.
 Whisk in the chicken broth and whisk until the sauce is smooth.
 Add the honey and stir to combine.
 Set aside to cool.

 Next, preheat the grill to medium.
 Pat the meat dry and coarsely grind it in a spice grinder or mortar and pestle.
 In a shallow bowl, combine the ingredients for the meatballs and add enough filling to equal 1 lb (454 g).
 Divide the meat into 18 equal balls and roll each ball in the remaining filling.
 To finish, brush the meatballs on both sides with the sauce.